 You don’t want to be taking too much time but you don’t want to be rushing either, you can spend a minute per move and still be okay especially if there is an increment.

-Grandmasters can in fact spend even 30 seconds plus in a single move if it is that important, just look at Vishwanathan Anand here:
+Grandmasters can in fact spend even 30 seconds plus in a single move if it is that important.
+Vishwanathan Anand infamously spent 1:43 minutes thinking about a single move in the Petroff defense.

-This is the world blitz semi-final where Anand is in a knockout match and even he recognizes the importance of doing good thinking in decisions that are imperative (even when it is blitz).
+That game is the world blitz semi-final where Anand is in a knockout match (which he later won).
+He recognizes the importance of doing good thinking in moves that are important to the match (even when it is blitz).

 In classical though it’s always a good practice to wait 30 seconds before playing a move especially if there is no preparation, this is to ensure that you are not able to rush moves and make detrimental decisions.